ghuser-io/github-contribs/README.md

 `github-contribs` can only discover commits considered as [GitHub contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/#commits), i.e. commits that would also appear in the activity section of your GitHub profile.
-For example it doesn't discover commits is forks.
+For example it doesn't discover commits in forks.

 ## Changelog